wp-plugins/gift-cards-for-woocommerce/readme.txt

 == Changelog ==
+= 1.3.1 =
+* FIX: Updated place holder to display the information correctly.
+* FIX: Corrected path on a script to call correct location.

 = 1.3 =
 * CHANGE: Changed file stucture of plugin
 * ADD: Gift Card panel in WooCommerce Settings